Delivery Requirements and the Settlement Cycle

 • Delivery obligation: a selling customer must deliver the security to the BD in good deliverable form by settlement date

-• Mutual-fund redemptions: Investment Company Act (ICA) Section 22(e) requires payment of redemption proceeds within 7 calendar days of tender (a ceiling, not a standard); operational practice via Fund/SERV is T+1
+• Mutual-fund redemptions: the Investment Company Act redemption-payment-deadline rule requires payment of redemption proceeds within 7 calendar days of tender (a ceiling, not a standard); operational practice via Fund/SERV is T+1

 • Variable-contract transactions: purchases and exchanges are processed under the carrier's contract.
 "Settlement" here means the transfer of units into the contract owner's separate-account sub-account, typically at the next-valuation-date Net Asset Value (NAV)